 1 The primary ingredients are blended in large stainless steel tanks.
 The skim milk is added and adjusted to 140° F (60° C).
 Fats, oils and emulsifiers are added next.
 Additional heating and mixing may be required to yield the proper consistency.
 Minerals, vitamins, and stabilizing gums may be added at various points in the process depending on their sensitivity to heat.
 Once mixing is complete, the batch can be temporarily stored or transported via pipeline to pasteurization equipment.

-2 Pasteurization is a process that protects against spoilage by eliminating bacteria, yeasts, and molds.
-Pasteurization involves quickly heating and cooling the product under controlled conditions which microorganisms cannot survive.
+2 Pasteurization is a process that protects against spoilage by eliminating bacteria, yeasts, and moulds.
+Pasteurization involves quickly heating and cooling the product under controlled conditions in which microorganisms cannot survive.
 A temperature of 185-201.2° F (85-94° C), held for about 30 seconds, is necessary to adequately reduce microorganisms and prepare the formula for filling.
-Several pasteurization methods are commercially available—one common method warms the formula by sending it through a tube adjacent to heat plate heat exchanger.
+Several pasteurization methods are commercially available—one common method warms the formula by sending it through a tube adjacent to the heat plate heat exchanger.
 Thus the formula is heated indirectly.
-Another method heats formula directly and then uses the heated liquid to preheat the rest of the incoming formula.
+Another method heats the formula directly and then uses the heated liquid to preheat the rest of the incoming formula.
 The preheated formula is further heated with steam or hot water to the pasteurization temperature.
 After pasteurization is complete, the batch may be processed further by homogenization.

-3 Homogenization is a process which increases emulsion uniformity and stability by reducing the size of the fat and oil particles in the formula.
+3 Homogenization is a process that increases emulsion uniformity and stability by reducing the size of the fat and oil particles in the formula.
 This process can be done with a variety of mixing equipment, which applies high shear to the product.
 This type of mixing breaks the fat and oil particles into very small droplets.

 4 The resulting composition is standardized to ensure key parameters, such as pH, fat concentration, and vitamin and mineral are correct.
 If any of these materials are at insufficient levels the batch can be reworked to achieve the appropriate levels.
 The batch is then ready to be packaged.